 A constitutional amendment approved by voters in November 1988 and amended by Proposition 111 in 1990.

 Local revenue elections provide an important way for school districts to raise funds to support programs and maintain and build facilities.

 School districts get their operating funds from five sources.
 The percentage of funds from each source varies significantly from district to district, but on average it is

 For many years, particularly through the 1990s, public schools in California faced a serious facilities crisis.

 A chronology of key lawsuits, voter approved initiatives and legislation that shaped California's K-12 school finance system.

-Learn more about the California Assessment of Student Performance and Progress ( CAASPP) System and Smarter Balanced tests.
+Learn how to view and compare results from the California Assessment of Student Performance and Progress (CAASPP) System's Smarter Balanced tests.

 In California, almost 296,000 teachers worked in public school classrooms in 2014-15.
 This article provides background about California's K-12 teachers.